Medical

 MEL attenuates DOX-induced cardiotoxicity

-Melatonin is a pineal gland hormone, evidence from the last two-decade documents its potential cardioprotective through anti-adrenergic, receptor-dependent/ independent actions.
+Melatonin is a pineal gland hormone; evidence from the last two decades documents its potential cardioprotective through anti-adrenergic, receptor-dependent/ independent actions.
 The expectant effect of MEL includes high potency on free radical scavenger, indirect antioxidant activity, anti-inflammation, prompting mitochondrial functioning, high solubility, low toxicity, cardioprotective and oncostatic roles.
-MLT can efficiently challenge events leading to mitochondrial damage by acting as a free radical scavenger and retaining the antioxidative potential to enhance the mitochondrial respiration complexes chains resulting in ATP production (Reiter et al., 2000).
+MLT can efficiently challenge events leading to mitochondrial damage by acting as a free radical scavenger and retaining the antioxidative potential to enhance the mitochondrial respiration complex chains, resulting in ATP production (Reiter et al., 2000).

-Indeed, MLT has revealed powerful anti-apoptotic influence to prevent ROS-induced apoptotic cardiomyocytes cell death.
-It has shown to reduce oxidative stress events by blocking lipid peroxidation through scavenging more ROS namely hydroxyl radicals and reacts with ROS to form essential metabolite cyclic 3-hydroxymelatonin.
-That is more effective at scavenging free radical cascades reducing oxidative stress to prevent mTOP, thereby inhibit cellular apoptosis induced by oxidised cytochrome c release.
+Indeed, MLT has revealed a powerful anti-apoptotic influence to prevent ROS-induced apoptotic cardiomyocyte cell death.
+It has been shown to reduce oxidative stress events by blocking lipid peroxidation through scavenging more ROS, namely hydroxyl radicals, and reacts with ROS to form essential metabolite cyclic 3-hydroxy melatonin.
+That is more effective at scavenging free radical cascades, reducing oxidative stress to prevent mTOP, thereby inhibiting cellular apoptosis induced by oxidised cytochrome c release.

 Even at the lower concentration, MEL revealed cardioprotection against myocardial ischemia-reperfusion injury by activating the protective downstream signalling pathways (Zhang et al., 2013).
-Additionally, DOX has been shown to accumulate in the mitochondrial cardiolipin 100-fold higher than normal plasma concentrations initiating apoptotic cell deaths.
-Interestingly, MEL defends the mitochondria by inhibiting cardiolipin oxidation which would otherwise stimulate the mPTP opening that leads to downstream cascade for cell deaths (Paradies et al., 2010).
-Comparably, in cerebral ischemia MEL directly blocked the mPTP opening in a dose-dependent approach and inhibited the apoptotic events.
-It has also shown antioxidative stress through the upregulation on SIRT1 and SIRT 3 associated with an increased anti-apoptotic Bcl-2, decreased Bax and caspase-3 (Andrabi et al., 2004) (Yu et al., 2014).
+Additionally, DOX has been shown to accumulate in the mitochondrial cardiolipin 100-fold higher than normal plasma concentrations, initiating apoptotic cell deaths.
+Interestingly, MEL defends the mitochondria by inhibiting cardiolipin oxidation, which would otherwise stimulate the mPTP opening that leads to a downstream cascade of cell deaths (Paradies et al., 2010).
+Comparably, in cerebral ischemia, MEL directly blocked the mPTP opening using a dose-dependent approach and inhibited the apoptotic events.
+It has also shown antioxidative stress through the upregulation of SIRT1 and SIRT 3 associated with an increased anti-apoptotic Bcl-2, decreased Bax and caspase-3 (Andrabi et al., 2004) (Yu et al., 2014).

-Indeed, MEL receptors may play an important role on its physiological significances, since it functions primarily through high-affinity G proteins coupled receptors, and possibly uses oligopeptide transports to mitochondria, performing higher antioxidant effect (Reiter et al. 2017).
+Indeed, MEL receptors may play an important role in its physiological significance since it functions primarily through high-affinity G proteins coupled receptors and possibly uses oligopeptide transports to mitochondria, performing higher antioxidant effect (Reiter et al. 2017).
 Nevertheless, the exact pathways in which MLT deliberates protection and the central cellular parameters that it influences continue to be clarified.

 Specific Aims: The study aimed to establish the H9c2 cell culture model to examine the cardio-protective of MEL on DOX-induced cardiotoxicity through BCL-2 pathways.
 Also, to design primer through BLAST for amplifying BCL-2 gene to run PCR efficiently.
-To semi-quantify BCL-2 gene expression for determining the anti-apoptotic level by using image-J. Finally, compared the effect of DOX, DOX+MEL, MEL with control genes in the H9C2 cell.
+Image-J was used to semi-quantify BCL-2 gene expression to determine the anti-apoptotic level.
+Finally, compared the effect of DOX, DOX+MEL, and MEL with control genes in the H9C2 cell.

 Materials